aws-samples/sample-ollama-server/README.md

 If you are running out of disk space to download models, [increase EBS volume](https://docs.aws.amazon.com/ebs/latest/userguide/requesting-ebs-volume-modifications.html) and [extend file system](https://docs.aws.amazon.com/ebs/latest/userguide/recognize-expanded-volume-linux.html)

 ### Customisation
 [Docker compose](https://docs.docker.com/compose/) is used to run Open WebUI and LiteLLM proxy.
-You can customise [Open WebUI](https://docs.openwebui.com/getting-started/env-configuration/) and [Lite LLM](https://docs.litellm.ai/docs/proxy/configs) configuration by modifying `/opt/docker/compose.yaml`.
-Bedrock models are specified in `/opt/docker/bedrock-models.yaml`.
+You can customise [Open WebUI](https://docs.openwebui.com/getting-started/env-configuration/) and [LiteLLM Proxy Server](https://docs.litellm.ai/docs/proxy/configs) configuration by modifying `/opt/docker/compose.yaml`.
+Amazon Bedrock text and image models are specified in `/opt/docker/bedrock-models.yaml` and `/opt/docker/bedrock-image-models.yaml` respectively.

 ### Remote connectivity to underlying services
 Nginx (`/etc/nginx/sites-available/reverse-proxy`) is used to provide HTTP and [HTTPS](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) access to Open WebUI which listens on TCP port 8080.

-Ollama and LiteLLM are configured to listen on TCP port 11434 and 4000 on EC2 instance network interface.
+Ollama, LiteLLM(text) and LiteLLM(image) are configured to listen on EC2 instance's network interface on TCP port 11434, 4000 and 4100 respectively.
-To allow remote access, modify EC2 instance security group [inbound rules](https://docs.aws.amazon.com/quicksight/latest/user/vpc-inbound-rules.html).
+To allow remote connections, modify EC2 instance security group [inbound rules](https://docs.aws.amazon.com/quicksight/latest/user/vpc-inbound-rules.html) to allow access from your IP address.
 You can use Nginx to provide HTTPS encryption.
 If ALB is provisioned (`enableALB`), you can create a [HTTP](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) or
  (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to EC2 instance.